atata-framework/atata/README.md

 * [Verification of Page](https://atata.io/tutorials/verification-of-page/) - how to verify web page data using different approaches of Atata Framework.
 * [Verification of Validation Messages](https://atata.io/tutorials/verification-of-validation-messages/) - how to verify validation messages on web pages using Atata Framework.
 * [Handle Confirmation Popups](https://atata.io/tutorials/handle-confirmation-popups/) - how to handle different confirmation popups using Atata Framework.
-* [Multi-Browser Configuration via Fixture Arguments](https://atata.io/tutorials/multi-browser-configuration-via-fixture-arguments/) - how to configure multi-browser tests application using NUnit fixture arguments.
+* [Multi-Browser Configuration via .runsettings files](https://atata.io/tutorials/multi-browser-configuration-via-runsettings-files/) - how to configure multi-browser tests application using `.runsettings` files.
-* [Visual Studio Team Services Configuration](https://atata.io/tutorials/vs-team-services-configuration/) - how to configure Atata test automation build on Visual Studio Team Services using any browser.
+* [Reporting to Extent Reports](https://atata.io/tutorials/reporting-to-extentreports/) - how to configure Atata reporting to Extent Reports.

 ## Contact